Case Study · Food Discovery · iOS

 Add Spots From Anywhere

-Search for spots manually, upload photos for OCR extraction, paste Google Maps links or import entire saved lists.
-Every method ends with a fully enriched spot entry.
+Search for spots manually, upload photos for OCR extraction, paste Google Maps links, or import entire saved lists.
+Whichever way you start, every method ends with a fully enriched spot entry, so nothing you have saved is left stranded.

 Add spots from multiple sources